Constructing Runge-Kutta Methods with the Use of Artificial Neural Networks: Introduction

 \section{Introduction}

 The literature that involves solving ordinary or partial differential equations with the use of artificial neural networks is quite limited, but has grown significantly in the past decade.
 To name a few, Dissanayake et al. used a "universal approximator" (see \cite{cybenko}\cite{hornik}) to transform the numerical problem of solving partial differential equations to an unconstrained minimization problem of an objective function \cite{dissanayake}.
 Meade et al. demonstrated feedforward neural networks that could approximate linear and nonlinear ordinary differential equations \cite{meade}\cite{meade2}.
 Puffer et al. constructed cellular neural networks that were able to approximate the solution of various partial differential equations \cite{puffer}.
 Lagaris et al. introduced a method for the solution of initial and boundary value problems, that consists of an invariable part, which satisfies by construction the initial/boundary conditions and an artificial neural network, which is trained to satisfy the differential equation \cite{lagaris}.
 S. He et al. used feedforward neural networks to solve a special class of linear first-order partial differential equations \cite{he}.
-Jianyu et al. demonstrated a method for solving linear ordinary differential equations based on multiquadric radial basis function networks \cite{jianyu}.
+The radial basis function (RBF) network architecture \cite{alexandridis} has also been used for the solution of differential equations in \cite{jianyu}, where Jianyu et al. demonstrated a method for solving linear ordinary differential equations based on multiquadric RBF networks.
 Ramuhalli et al. proposed an artificial neural network with an embedded finite-element model, for the solution of partial differential equations \cite{ramuhalli}.
 Tsoulos et al. demonstrated a hybrid method for the solution of ordinary and partial differential equations, which employed neural networks, based on the use of grammatical evolution, periodically enhanced using a local optimization procedure \cite{tsoulos}.